 A new roofing project should leave no signs of a bad roofing job.
 Not only is their curb appeal getting a facelift, but a new secure, strong, and sturdy roof will protect their family and home for years to come.

-Whether you’ve recently gone through a new roofing job or are planning on installing a new roof soon, here are 14 signs to look for to ensure the job was done right.
+Whether you’ve recently gone through a new roofing job or are planning on installing a new roof soon, here are 4 signs to look for in a bad roofing job.

 Damaged or Missing Shingles